 - Boots – $2-4 = $52

-To figure out the value in today’s USA currency multiple it by 13 (according to this inflation data estimate.)
+To figure out the value in today’s USA currency, multiply it by 13 (according to this inflation data estimate).
 So a typical $5 dress is about $66 today.
-Not too different from today’s spending is it?
+Not too different from today’s spending, is it?
 The only cheap items were fabric by the yard.
 A homemade $66 dress would cost only about $10.
-Today it is cheaper to buy a ready-made dress than to sew one from home (with the same quality fabrics.)
-Fabric was more plentiful than it is today making it the most affordable option in the twenties.
+Today, it is cheaper to buy a ready-made dress than to sew one from home (with the same quality fabrics).
+Fabric was more plentiful than it is today, making it the most affordable option in the twenties.

 $150 coat, $25 blouse, $30 skirt, $20 handbag, $4.50 stockings, $5 flower clip, $10 pearl necklace, $8.50 gloves, $18.50 shoes for a total of $356.50 or about $4,628 in today’s money.
 Wow!

-Regardless of costs one thing the changes in fashion did to all income levels was to even the playing field.
-In the 1900s women wore their wealth in the form of elaborate gowns, fine materials, expensive big jewelry, and the most perfect cut furs.
+Regardless of costs, one thing the changes in fashion did to all income levels was to even the playing field.
+In the 1900s, women wore their wealth in the form of elaborate gowns, fine materials, expensive big jewelry, and the most perfect cut furs.
 By the 1920s, the clothing of the wealthy and the clothing of the poor were so similar in design that only a close study of the garments could reveal their value.
-Fake jewelry looked real, Rayon looked like silk, and popular ribbon trims were cheap and plentiful to buy or re-purposed from old garments.
+Fake jewelry looked real, Rayon looked like silk, and popular ribbon trims were cheap and plentiful to buy or re-purpose from old garments.

 The Cost of Fashion in Film

 If you are fascinated by the fall of couture and the rise of ready to wear in the 1920s, I highly recommend you watch the BBC series The House of Elliot.
 It is about two sisters who dream big and establish a couture fashion house in London, and eventually a ready to wear line as well.
 It has several seasons of typical drama, love, and amazing period clothing that is expected with a BBC production.